Skip to main content

 Buy Tickets Today for the 2024 Summer Festival

-The 2024 summer music festival at The Sembrich in Bolton Landing kicks off Wednesday, June 5.
+The 2024 summer music festival at The Sembrich in Bolton Landing begins on Wednesday, June 5.
 With the centennial celebration in full swing, this is the optimal time to experience all that The Sembrich has to offer!

 Get tickets now >>